 - Remove mulch covers from roses, azaleas, clematis vines and other tender shrubs once nighttime temperatures rise into the 30s (but re-cover them if temperatures drop).

-- Give Northampton a call to discuss any landscape or hardscape projects you may considering.
+- Contact Northampton Nursery to discuss any landscape or hardscape projects you may considering.